Pleskr011/Bun-AmazonScraper/README.md

 Try to search something and look at the results!
 C:

 <h1>ABOUT</h1>
 The Amazon-scraper manages to access Amazon with only axios and a User-Agent.
 Since there is no proxy or - more important - a browser automation library (Selenium, Puppeteer...) this scrape tool could be banned by Amazon with a few uses (which you can workaround with a VPN, but not ideal).
 Still, really useful to learn from it, and can be of benefit for some use cases.

+<h4>Points of interest:</h4>
+    - The userController.ts file in the Amazon-scraper/controllers/ folder.
+Contains all the logic for the scraping process.
+    - The products.js file in the frontend/src/ folder.
+It has the logic to receive and process the resulting scraping data from the backend to the frontend user.
+    - It has a dark mode/light mode depending on your browser configuration.

 <h1>IMPROVEMENTS FOR THE FUTURE</h1>
     - Solve the "Could not find a declaration file for module" errors.
 It needs to install types dependencies for express and jsdom.
     - Add prices and URL to the received product listing.